monodot/knowledge-base/_articles/dotnet.md

 ### Instrumenting the Confluent Kafka client

-You can instrument the Confluent Kafka client using the upstream

-To enhance an application to add Confluent Kafka instrumentation, we use the `OpenTelemetry.Instrumentation.ConfluentKafka` package.
-See here for more info: https://github.com/open-telemetry/opentelemetry-dotnet-contrib/blob/main/src/OpenTelemetry.Instrumentation.ConfluentKafka/README.md
+To enhance an application to add Confluent Kafka instrumentation, we can use the [`OpenTelemetry.Instrumentation.ConfluentKafka`](https://github.com/open-telemetry/opentelemetry-dotnet-contrib/blob/main/src/) package.

-For a complete example, see: https://github.com/monodot/grafana-playground/tree/main/dotnet-kafka-otel
+Follow instructions below or see a complete example at: https://github.com/monodot/grafana-playground/tree/main/dotnet-kafka-otel

 1. Add the package: